Amazon shareholders call for halt of facial recognition sales to police

 "It's been like pulling teeth to get information from governments or Amazon about what they're doing to ensure this product does not harm people living in communities across America," said ACLU attorney Matt Cagle.
 "We know very little about how accurate or how useful Amazon's system really is."

-On Monday, the ACLU and nearly 70 groups sent a letter to Bezos, alongside the one from shareholders, arguing Amazon should not provide surveillance systems such as facial recognition technology to the government.
+On Monday afternoon, the ACLU and nearly 70 groups are sending a letter to Bezos, alongside the one from shareholders, arguing Amazon should not provide surveillance systems such as facial recognition technology to the government.
 Last month, the ACLU and 40 other activist groups and entities sent another letter to Bezos, stating the technology "is primed for abuse in the hands of governments" and should be no longer be sold.

 According to experts, regulations have not kept up with the rapid advances in facial recognition technology, which relies on artificial intelligence.